tyrinlewis123/circularity/README.md

 #### TODO 5 : Keep your circles in the screen

-We have created a function for you called `checkCircleBounds`.
-The function accepts a circle as an argument and uses a series of conditional statements to determine if the circle is within the bounds of the `canvas` (the variable holding the dimensions of our screen).
+We have created a function for you called `runner.checkCircleBounds`.
+The function accepts a circle as an argument and uses a series of conditional statements to determine if the circle is within the bounds of the `canvas`.
+If a circle leaves the bounds of the screen it will appear on the opposite side of where it exited.
 So, if a circle leaves the `canvas` along the _bottom_ border, we need to place the circle fully off the `canvas` at the top border.

 Write a test for each border of the canvas that checks if the circle has fully exited the canvas by _that_ border.
 Using a chain of `if`, `else-if` statements, you'll need one test for each border, right-side, left-side, top, and bottom.
 If a circle leaves the canvas by one of its borders, you need to place the circle fully off the canvas at the opposite border.
 Dig?